ushakrishnan/ToolWeaver/docs/how-to/orchestrate-with-code.md

 # How to Orchestrate with Code

-Programmatic execution allows LLMs to generate code that orchestrates tools, enabling parallel execution, complex workflows, and local data aggregation.
+Programmatic execution allows LLMs to generate code that orchestrates tools, enabling parallel execution, complex workflows, and local data aggregation without the context bloat of traditional multi-round tool calling.

 ## Quick Start